Why you can trust The Zebra

 If you've been deemed at-fault after a car crash, filed an insurance claim, or received a ticket for a major violation, you might be a candidate for high-risk car insurance.
 Car insurance for risky drivers is almost always pricey, but the increase in rates you face varies based on your insurance company, your driving history, and the state in which you drive.

-What goes into car insurance rates for high-risk drivers in Iowa:
+Car insurance rates for high-risk drivers in Iowa — table of contents:

 IOWA AUTO INSURANCE PREMIUMS FOLLOWING AN AT-FAULT COLLISION

 |Location||With At-Fault Accident — Annual Rate||No At-Fault Accident — Annual Rate||Yearly Rate Increase|

 The cheapest car insurance company after an at-fault accident in Iowa is Grinnell Mutual.
 Grinnell Mutual’s usual rate hike after a crash is $586, resulting in a total price 40 percent less expensive than the average among all insurers.
 If you caused a collision in Iowa, avoid Farm Bureau Mutual and Allstate, which are on the pricier end of the spectrum.

 CAR INSURANCE PREMIUMS AFTER AN AT-FAULT COLLISION IN IOWA — AFFORDABLE COMPANIES

 One of the violations that can earn drivers the "risky" tag is speeding.
 In Iowa, car insurance premiums rise by $241 per year after a speeding ticket, to an average per-year price of $1,255.

 IOWA AUTO INSURANCE PRICES FOLLOWING A SPEEDING TICKET

 |Location||With a Speeding Ticket — Annual Rate||No Speeding Ticket — Annual Rate||Annual Rate Increase|